LVLane: Deep Learning for Lane Detection and Classification in Challenging Conditions: Introduction

-Previously, image processing-based techniques were used to address these challenges \cite{aly2008real, bertozzi1998gold}.
-However, those methods do not work well with lighting variations and occluded scenes.
-Recently, Deep Learning and Convolutional Neural Networks(CNN) \cite{he2016deep, simonyan2014very} have had great success in the computer vision field because of their learning ability.
-The hierarchical nature of CNNs allows them to capture both low-level and high-level visual information, enabling robust and accurate analysis of complex visual data.
-As a result, we are witnessing applications\cite{rahman2020real} of deep-learning computer vision algorithms in numerous sectors.

-Lane detection has been a well-researched area in computer vision and autonomous driving, with various algorithms and techniques such as \cite{pan2018spatial, qin2020ultra, zheng2021resa, zheng2022clrnet} developed to accurately detect lane markings on roads.
-However, those highly accurate models do not always generalize well in unseen environments.
-When lane geometry and marking type become different than the trained model datasets.
-Even state-of-the-art (SOTA) models provide poor performance.
-As we can see in Fig. \ref{fig:lane_sota} the SOTA model UFLD\cite{qin2020ultra} works well in an image from the popular TuSimple\cite{tusimple} dataset.
+Lane detection has been a well-researched area in computer vision and AD, with recent deep convolutional algorithms and techniques such as \cite{pan2018spatial, qin2020ultra, zheng2021resa, zheng2022clrnet} developed to accurately detect lane markings on roads.
+However, those highly accurate models do not always work well in unseen environments.
+When lane geometry and marking type become different than the trained model datasets, even state-of-the-art (SOTA) models provide poor performance.
+As we can see in Fig. \ref{fig:lane_sota} the SOTA model UFLD\cite{qin2020ultra} works well in an image from the popular TuSimple \cite{tusimple} dataset.
 On the other hand, the same architecture trained on TuSimple or CuLane\cite{pan2018spatial} (large arterial dataset) shows poor results on a new image from Las Vegas streets.

 Furthermore, compared to lane detection, lane classification has received significantly less attention in the research community.
 Lane classification refers to the task of categorizing detected lane markings into different types, such as solid lines, dashed lines, or double lines.
-Proper lane classification is crucial for understanding road configurations and lane usage, enabling more advanced driving assistance systems and decision-making algorithms.
-On top of that, to the best of our knowledge, there are no publicly available quality lane classification datasets besides Caltech\cite{aly2008real} which makes this area difficult to explore.
+Proper lane classification is crucial for understanding road configurations and lane usage, enabling more ADAS and decision-making algorithms.
+On top of that, to the best of our knowledge, there are no publicly available quality lane classification datasets, besides Caltech \cite{aly2008real}, which makes this area difficult to explore.

-Another issue we encounter while running existing SOTA models is their high computational cost caused by their deeper architectures.
-Present autonomous driving vehicles and ADAS solutions are equipped with multiple machine vision cameras, LiDAR, RADAR, and other sensors.
-Processing all of these sensor data require powerful computational devices.
+Another issue we encounter while running existing SOTA models is their high computational cost.
+Present AD vehicles and ADAS solutions must process data from various sensors including multiple cameras, LiDAR, and RADAR with limited resources.
 As a result, it is imperative to reduce the computational complexity and speed up the inference process of lane detection models.